SeabookChen/seabookchen.net/_drafts/setup-stringer-on-heroku.md

 ---
 layout: post
 title: "Setup Stringer on Heroku"
-description: "How to setup stringer, a self-hosted anti-social RSS reader on Heroku."
+description: "Brief note on how to setup stringer, a self-hosted anti-social RSS reader on Heroku."
 category: notes
 tags: [stringer, heroku]
 alias: []
 utilities: fancybox, toc, unveil
 ---
-This is a brief note on how to setup [Stringer][stringer], a self-hosted anti-social RSS reader on Heroku.
+This is a brief note on how to setup [Stringer][Stringer], a self-hosted anti-social RSS reader on Heroku.
-Project's [README file](https://github.com/swanson/stringer/blob/master/README.md) has covered some of the following steps.
+Some of the following steps have already been covered by Project's [README file][README].

 <div id="toc"></div>